Pools of Darkness

 Pools of Darkness is a role-playing video game published by Strategic Simulations in 1991.
-The cover art and introduction screen shows a female drow.
-It is the fourth (and final) entry in the Pool of Radiance series of Gold Box games, and the story is a continuation of the events after Secret of the Silver Blades.
-The novel loosely based on the game was released in 1992.
+It is the fourth (and final) entry in the Pool of Radiance series of Gold Box games, and the story is a continuation of the events of the third game, Secret of the Silver Blades.
 Like the previous games in the series, it is set in the Forgotten Realms, a campaign setting from Dungeons & Dragons.
 Players must stop an invasion from an evil god, eventually traveling to other dimensions to confront his lieutenants.

+The cover art and introduction screen shows female drow though it is unclear who in the gameworld they represent.
+The novel Pools of Darkness, loosely based on the game, was released in 1992.

 Story

 The party starts their adventure in the city of Phlan, charged with the task to safely escort Council Member Sasha on a diplomatic mission.
 Upon leaving the city, Lord Bane, along with four of his lieutenants, claims the entire land of Faerûn as his own, and magically teleports, destroys, and removes many cities off the face of the land.

 The goal of the game is to systematically restore order to the realms by destroying Bane's minions one by one, and returning light and order to the land plunged in darkness.

 Gameplay

 To play Pools of Darkness, one simply needs to create characters and form a party.
 The gameplay basics are identical to all games in the series.
 The game does come with a pre-designed party, but many players prefer to create their own characters.
 One can modify the appearance and some colors of the character's combat icon and then name the character.
 A maximum of six characters may be added to the party and it's highly recommended to use all six spaces as the game does not give any handicaps for smaller parties.
-NPCs sometimes join the party in the game, making it possible to have more than six characters.
+Non-player characters sometimes join the party in the game, making it possible to have more than six characters.
 Characters can also be transferred from Secret of the Silver Blades.